Armenian Economic Association

 measuring market risk.
 This is done in an environment particularly suited for building such models, namely using the software Mathematica

 (by Wolfram Research).
 All concepts are illustrated using real data.
 After the workshop, participants shall be given the fully

-fully functional interactive lecture notes written in Mathematica that they can later use to further explore these topics and continue
+functional interactive lecture notes written in Mathematica that they can later use to further explore these topics and continue learning

 The workshop plans to cover most of the following topics: